-If Puerto Rico chooses statehood in the November Plebiscite, it will be one of only two states to have two official languages (Hawaii is currently the only officially bilingual state).
+If Puerto Rico chooses statehood in the November Plebiscite, it will be one of only three states to have two official languages (Hawaii’s official languages are English and Hawaiian, while Alaska’s are English plus 20 languages indigenous to Alaska).
 Some discussion of the plebiscite has focused on the possible ramifications of this fact.

 Is bilingualism a problem?
 A number of recent reports suggest that bilingualism may in fact be good for cognitive development: